blackmenthor/flutter-branch-io/README.md

 - Import flutter_branch_io_plugin to your `pubspec.yaml`
 - Change these setups in your `AndroidManifest.xml`

-    - Change your application class to `android:name="com.anggach.flutterandroidlifecycle.FlutterAndroidLifecycleActivity"`
+    - Open your MainActivity and import `com.anggach.flutterandroidlifecycle.FlutterAndroidLifecycleActivity`
-    - Open your MainActivity and change the class to extend FlutterBranchIOActivity
+    - Change the MainActivity class to extend FlutterBranchIOActivity
     - Add this inside your AndroidManifest.xml (inside activity tag, after the Main and Launcher intent-filter)

         ```